yuvaran25/Projects/README.md

 Line no 75 to Line no 77 :These modification was made to adopt three paralell operations (Movement, Input from controller and Sensing)

-Line no 101 to Line no 104: Functionalities to move the robot forward and stop condition was added using touch function.
+Line no 101 to Line no 104: Functionalities to move the robot forward and stop condition was added using "touch" object.

-Line no 119 to Line no 121:  Functionalities to move the robot left and stop condition was added using touch function.
+Line no 119 to Line no 121:  Functionalities to move the robot left and stop condition was added using "touch" object.

-Line no 133 to Line no 135: Functionalities to move the robot right and stop condition was added using touch function.
+Line no 133 to Line no 135: Functionalities to move the robot right and stop condition was added using "touch" object.